deepns/codegym/notes/journal.md

 // Tracking my journey to 100 days and beyond.

+- Day 83 #golang
+    - explored the timers and tickers from time package
 - Day 82 #golang
     - multiplex channel read and write with select{..}
     - using time Ticker